MichalZal/React-Expenses/README.md

 ### May 8th.
 Learned what is two-way binding and bottom-up connection.

 ### May 9th.
 Learned what is condional rendering, improved State knowledge, learned some React features, dynamically rendering, and using "keys".
+On the first try its kinda hard but with time it will get easier :).